Ancho vs Poblano: Same Pepper, Different Job

 Quick Comparison

-Ancho Pepper measures 1K–2K SHU while Poblano Pepper registers 1K–2K SHU — roughly equal in heat.
-Ancho Pepper is known for its sweet and raisin-like flavor (C. annuum), while Poblano Pepper offers earthy and rich notes (C. annuum).
+Ancho Pepper measures 1K–2K SHU while Poblano Pepper registers 1K–2K SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
+Ancho Pepper is known for its sweet, raisin-like, earthy, lightly cocoa-like flavor (C. annuum), while Poblano Pepper offers earthy and rich notes (C. annuum).

 Ancho Pepper